-Left: original image, right: B&W toning using a and b curves.
+Left: original image, right: B&W Toning enabled.

-With the chromaticity slider set to -100, you can tone the image by tweaking the a and b curves, e.g. to introduce a sepia color cast.
+With the B&W toning checkbox enabled, you can tone the image by tweaking

+RawTherapee 4.0.11 User Manual Page 47 of 105 the a and b curves, e.g. to introduce a sepia color cast.

-Left: Chromaticity set to -100, right: the 'a' curve introduced a color cast.
+Left: 'B&W Toning' enabled, right: 'a' curve introduced a color cast.

-To copy color toning from one image to another, copy the current processing profile to clipboard 1, then partial-paste it either by right-clicking on a photo in the File Browser and selecting Processing Profile Operations > Paste - partial, or from the Image Editor tab by Ctrl+clicking on paste profile from clipboard to paste only the Lab Adjustments section of the profile.
+To copy color toning from one image to another, copy the current processing profile to clipboard in the partial-paste it either by right-clicking on a photo in the File Browser and selecting Processing Profile Operations > Paste - partial, or from the Image Editor tab by Ctrl+clicking on paste profile from clipboard to paste only the Lab Adjustments section of the profile.
 Please note that other adjustments in the Lab Adjustments sections will be pasted as well.
 Alternatively, the a and b curves can be copied and pasted individually.